troglobit/finit/doc/plugins.md

 a plain shell script, or program, that does a very small dedicated job at the below hook points.

+See [Run-parts Scripts](config.md#run-parts-scripts) for details on the requirements, and possibilities, of hook scripts.

 **Example:**

     $ mkdir -p /libexec/finit/hook/sys/down